 This is a steak salad recipe but there’s absolutely no reason this technique can’t be used to make any steak dish.
 The sear process throws a decent fond so you can make fond based sauces just as easily.
 These immersion circulators really do add to the home cooks arsenal.
 Look into them when you have a chance.

-- 1 cup queso fresco (can substitute feta), crumbled
+- 1 cup queso fresco - you can substitute feta, crumbled

 - granulated garlic